StevenCash/Book-Lists/ElectricalEngineering.md

 I haven't found a good introductory book on probabilistic signal processing, but this book covers a lot of the same material and is just a somewhat more general introduction to probabilistic methods.
 It is pretty good, better than the others I have seen.
 I would still like to find a good book that focused on signals in this area though.

+#### **Introduction to Random Signals and Noise** by Wim C. Van Etten

+This is a decent starting point for the topic, though it could be more in depth.
+The detection and optimal filtering part requires too much outside knowledge to be useful unless you already know those topics.

 #### **Control Systems Engineering** by Nise

 This is a good generic control systems textbook, I had no trouble understanding it.